Skillmon/MRTbundle/README.md

 ### About ###

-This TeX bundle contains two classes, one for thesis and the like, one for presentations.
+This TeX bundle contains two classes, one for thesises and the like, one for presentations.
 Both classes aim to recreate the corresponding MS Office templates in use at the institute Mess- und Regeltechnik (MRT) of the University of Bayreuth.
-Along those classes there are several other small packages contained, which provide shared macros, used by both of the classes, or are interesting on their own.
+Along those classes there are several other small packages contained, which provide shared macros used by both of the classes, or are interesting on their own.

 Furthermore there are small example projects included, which show a basic usage